 Public Management

-Over the course of the year, students receive instruction in areas vital to the management of public services, including the cost-appraisal of projects, how to promote organisational change, public sector financial management and the huge significance of EU institutions and policies for Ireland.
+The six modules introduce public servants to subjects at the heart of management, including economics, human resource management, and organistional structure and strategy.
+Students receive instruction in areas vital to the effective management of public services, including the cost-appraisal of projects, the promotion of organisational change, public sector financial management and the significance of EU institutions and policies for Ireland.
+The course blends academic principles and scholarship with practical application, and it is taught by a mix of academics and public service practiioners.

 Subjects taught